kirandash/NgRx/README.md

 Generate reducer
 ng generate @ngrx/schematics:reducer ZipCodes --group (The group option will create all the reducers in one place.
 Inside reducers folder)
 It will create a reducer file: reducer/zip-codes.reducer.ts with an empty state, empty defaultstate and a reducer function with default structure.

+### 6. Create First Action
+ng generate @ngrx/schematics:action Zipcode --group (group option is to group all the files into one folder called actions)